Learning Fair Classifiers with Partially Annotated Group Labels: Confidence-based Group Label Assignment

 \subsection{Method overview}

-As the existing fairness methods explicitly utilize group labels to optimize the fairness constraints, they are not directly applicable to our \ourscenario problem.
+As the existing fair-training methods for group fairness explicitly utilize group labels to optimize the fairness constraints, they are not directly applicable to our \ourscenario problem.
 A naive approach to apply the existing methods to \ourscenario is to use only group-labeled samples for the training.
 Unfortunately, as we observed in \cref{fig:teaser} and our experiments, this naive baseline performs even worse than the scratch training method that only uses the target labels, in terms of fairness.
 As another baseline, we can employ a pseudo-labeling strategy \cite{lee2013pseudo} that assigns the estimated group labels to the group-unlabeled data by training a separate group classifier.
 The vanilla pseudo-labeling strategy enables the recent improvements in algorithmic fairness to be readily transferred into our \ourscenario scenario, other than the scratch training only with the labeled training set.
 However, since this vanilla pseudo-labeling strategy trains the group classifier only with the group-labeled training samples, the pseudo group labels can be noisy and incorrect.
 Compared to the SSL problem, the incorrect group pseudo labels may lead to a more severe issue in terms of fairness by propagating group label errors into the complex fair-training methods.

 To that end, we employ \methodnamefull to reduce the effects of incorrect pseudo-labels.
 As classifier confidences can be a proxy measure of the mis-classification for the given samples \cite{guo2017calibration, hendrycks2016baseline}, we assume that the low-confident predictions are incorrect.
 We assign \textit{random} group labels to those less confident group prediction samples, drawn from the empirical conditional distribution of group labels $a$ given the target labels $y$ (\ie, $P(A|Y=y)$) (Line 4 in \cref{alg:ours}).
 In Section \ref{sec:thm}, we make two theoretical contributions.
-One is to show that our strategy is better than the vanilla pseudo-labeling strategy with respect to the \textit{disparity of equalized odds}, and the other is to show that the random label assignment is equivalent to ignoring the fairness constraint for those random labeled, low-confident samples.
+One is to show that our strategy is better than the vanilla pseudo-labeling with respect to the DEO given metric in Section \ref{sec:relwork}, and the other is to show that the random label assignment is equivalent to ignoring the fairness constraint for those random labeled, low-confident samples.
 In practice, we expect that our random labeling can play as a regularization method.